pactus-project/pactus.org/website/learn/transaction/transfer/index.md

 ## Payload structure

-The sortition transaction has a payload consists the following fields:
+The transfer transaction has a payload consists the following fields:

 | Size     | Field            |
 | -------- | ---------------- |